Guillermo Molins: Senior career

 Having initially desire to play for Uruguay, Molins was called up to the Sweden squad for the first time.
 He made his debut for Sweden against Oman as a part of Sweden's winter tour on 20 January 2010.
 In January 2011, Molins was called up to the national team squad once again.
 He made two starts, coming against Botswana and South Africa on 19 January 2011 and 22 January 2011 respectively.

 Three years later in January 2014, Molins was called up to the Sweden squad for the first time.
 His first appearance for the national side came on 17 January 2014 against Moldova, where he played 71 minutes before substituted, as Sweden won 2–1.
 Four days later on 21 January 2014, Molins scored his first goal for Sweden after coming on as a second-half substitute, in a 2–0 win against Iceland.

 Personal life

 Molins has a dual citizenship of Sweden and Uruguay.
 Growing up in Sweden since he moved to the country at age four, Molins grew up in a city of Kävlinge.
 He also grew up supporting Nacional and Serie A side Inter Milan.

-Molins is married to his long–term girlfriend, Andriana Stepanovska and together, they have two children, Thiago and Felipe.

 Molins spoke about politics in Sweden, saying: "There are no limits.
 The atmosphere is wonderful and therefore it goes well for us."
 In addition to speaking Swedish, he also speaks French, having learnt the language at school.